caldotdev/scaling-dlts-2022/sharding_eth.md

 <!--
 Denkt an die vorher angedeutete Eigenschaft, dass nur die Signaturen verifizert werden müssen.

-- if every attestation needed to be verified by all other nodes we would've not gained much -->
+- if every attestation needed to be verified by all other nodes we would've not gained much
+- **Übereinstimmung der Signaturen**
+ -->

 ---